 - It is essential to know the maintenance of your nails between visits.
 So make sure your technician is knowledgeable and can provide you with all the necessary information accurately.

 - Do not always depend on artificial nails.
-Give your nails some break and go natural every now and then.
-Allow your nails to breathe in order to maintain the health of your natural nails.
+Give your nails some break and go natural now and then.
+Allow your nails to breathe to maintain the health of your natural nails.

-Artificial nails can provide great looks and can come in very handy if you are going to a party or an event and you do not have time to fix your ugly looking nails.
-If you don’t fit correctly and get it done by a professional, they can be risky and can lead to infections.
+Artificial nails can provide great looks and can come in very handy if you are going to a party or an event and you do not have time to fix your ugly-looking nails.
+If you don’t fit correctly and get it done by a professional, it can be risky and can lead to infections.
 So make sure to get it done by a pro.
 That was all about artificial nail types.